Vancouver-Art-Gallery/vag-heath-carr/content/intro.md

 Finally, I extend my deep appreciation to the Board of Trustees of the Vancouver Art Gallery for their continued commitment and support for our ambitious and interdisciplinary programming.

 <br/>
-Anthony Kiendl, CEO & Director
+Anthony Kiendl, CEO & Director<br/>
 Vancouver Art Gallery